Reasoning Efficiently Through Adaptive Chain-of-Thought Compression: A Self-Optimizing Framework: Related Works

 While these methods reduce reasoning length, many require additional compression modules, complex training objectives, or implicit representations that limit interpretability.
 Our method is simpler: it uses the model's own generated data, combined with a lightweight Best-of-N sampling and adaptive filtering, to directly fine-tune for concise yet explicit reasoning.
 This avoids extra components and preserves the transparency of reasoning steps.

 $\blacksquare$ \textbf{Chain-of-Thought Effectiveness in Software Engineering.} CoT has shown strong benefits in software engineering tasks.
 SCoT~\cite{li2025structured} was among the first to apply structured CoT to code generation.
-The emergence of Deepseek-R1~\cite{deepseekai2025deepseekr1} further highlighted the value of streamlined CoT for software engineering tasks.
+The emergence of DeepSeek-R1~\cite{deepseekai2025deepseekr1} further highlighted the value of streamlined CoT for software engineering tasks.
 Liu et al.~\cite{liu2025revisiting} revisited CoT training paradigms, showing that some seemingly effective methods do not transfer well to real-world coding tasks.
 UnCert-CoT~\cite{zhu2025uncertainty} uses uncertainty estimation to decide when to trigger CoT, avoiding unnecessary reasoning.
 CoD~\cite{yang2025chain} adapts the ``Chain-of-Draft'' approach to software engineering tasks, greatly reducing token usage.

-However, existing SE-focused methods often target specific task scenarios or rely on inference-time control, which may not eliminate pathological failure modes, such as infinite reasoning loops.
+However, existing SE-focused methods often target specific task scenarios or rely on inference-time control, which may fail to eliminate severe failure modes such as looping behaviors.
 Our method differs by explicitly filtering out redundant or looping reasoning during training, allowing the model to internalize concise, stable reasoning behaviors.
-This makes it robust not only in software engineering tasks but also in mathematical reasoning, while retaining interpretability and avoiding the need for task-specific prompt engineering.
+This makes it robust in software engineering tasks while retaining interpretability and avoiding the need for task-specific prompt engineering.